SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/00-Basic-Operations.md

 [slide]
 # Overview

-JavaScript has **built in functions** for dealing with arrays that can **simplify the code**, **make it easier to read** and in the end, **make it easier to debug.**
+JavaScript has **built-in functions** for dealing with arrays that **can simplify the code, make it easier to read**, and last but not least, make it easier to debug.

-We can use arrow functions in some of these advanced methods.
+We can use arrow functions in some of the advanced methods.

-Advanced functionality of the array consists of the following functions:
+Advanced functionality of an array consists of the following functions:

 - `push(el)` – adds one or more elements to the end of an array and returns the new length of the array